seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 __OpenGL 2__ introduced shaders, yet still provided compatability with the above described model.
 Shaders had access to the state declared in the fixed function pipeline through standard global variables (such as the `gl_LightSource[]` array and the `gl_FrontMaterial` variable sent from the client and the `gl_ModelViewProjection` matrix which was generated by the driver.)
 The vertex shader can invoke the standard fixed-function pipeline functionality by callling `gl_Position = ftransform();`.

-__OpenGL 3__ compeletely deprecated the immediate mode fixed-function pipeline.
+__OpenGL 3__ completely deprecated the immediate mode fixed-function pipeline.
 Of course this introduced backwards-compatability issues so they also introduced several _profiles_ to allow backward compatability to be optionally compiled in.
 The _compatability profile_ can be requested to enable deprecated features, while the _core profile_ disallows the use of these features.

-Since OpenGL 2 however there have been no truly large architectural changes.
+Since OpenGL 2 however there have been no truly large architectural changes (unfortunately.)
 Changes have focused around adding features (new types of shaders, for example) to provide better performance and more generally useful aspects of existing functionality.
 This is a shame because there are still a lot of problems with OpenGL that many developers want addressed - the original goal of OpenGL 3 was to include massive refactorings to remove all the global state (more on this later) but vendors objected so strenuously that this work was put off until _GLNext_ which is now known as [Vulkan](https://www.khronos.org/vulkan).

 OpenGL shaders are written in their own language - __GLSL__.
 GLSL has its own varied syntax between versions, and to make things even more complicated they support the notion of extensions.
 The best bet is to decide on which version of OpenGL you will be learning and learn the GLSL appropriate to that version.
 They are all quite similar in form but are syntactically incompatible with each other.